- Laser skin whitening (“laser peels”) can be used to treat a variety of skin pigmentation issues.

 Relative to other cosmetic procedures, laser skin whitening is extremely safe and relatively low risk.
 If you’re hesitant about going under a laser, you may want to consider alternative clinical approaches to skin whitening that use chemical peels and creams.

 » Still have questions or concerns about laser skin whitening?
-You can ask questions directly to board certified dermatologists and cosmetic doctors on our forums.
+Meet our medical review team.